 Induction cookware is extremely versatile because it can be used on any kind of cooking surface without damaging the magnetization.

-Some sets can be put into the dishwasher, which is always a great convenience.
-However you should make sure your set states that it’s dishwasher safe before putting it in there.
+Some sets can be put into the dishwasher, which is convenient.
+However you should make sure the manufacturer states that it’s dishwasher safe.

 For cookware that’s not dishwasher safe, you’ll need to follow these tips for general cleaning.

-Caring for your cast iron is a little more involved than other induction cookware because it can rust easily.
-If your pan does have a few rust spots, you an use a “rust eraser” that you can buy in hardware shops, bike shops, or even wood-working shops.
+Caring for cast iron is a little more involved than other induction cookware because it can rust easily.
+If your pan does have a few rust spots, you can use a “rust eraser” that you can buy in hardware shops, bike shops, or even wood-working shops.

 After removing the rust, clean the pan with a stiff brush or a plastic scrubbing pad.
 Scrub the pan under running water while it’s still relatively warm.

-When you’re shopping for an induction cookware set, what should it include?
-It really depends on what you’re looking for and how man people you cook for.
+It really depends on what you like cooking and how many people you cook for.
 If you’re only going to be cooking for a small group, you’ll just need the basics: